982 Mission St., San Francisco, CA 94103

 - Culturally-focused services: Services are rendered in the client’s language of origin by clinicians who are bi-cultural.
 They are often delivered in the community using natural supports.
 A committee of line staff and consumer reviews the cultural functioning of the center, develops mandatory training, recommends policy changes, and puts together an annual cultural competency plan.
 We have capability in Spanish, Tagalog, Russian, Korean, Farsi, French and four Chinese dialects.

-In addition to providing evidenced-based treatment, Citywide Case Management Programs are committed to helping develop and document innovative and effective interventions.
+In addition to providing evidenced-based treatment, Citywide Case Management Programs is committed to helping develop and document innovative and effective interventions.
 The division’s strong long-term engagement with high-risk clients and comprehensive intervention strategies enables us to effectively partner with UCSF and outside institution researchers to improve outcomes for this typically hard-to-reach population.

 Research topics thus far include: